-• MDK-Community.
-For non-commercial use by evaluators, hobbyists, makers, academics, and students.

-- MDK-Essential.
-For commercial development of Arm Cortex-M-based microcontroller projects. - MDK-Professional.
-For professionals with functional safety (FuSa) requirements and the need for DevOps using simulation models.
+- MDK-Community: For non-commercial use by evaluators, hobbyists, makers, academics, and students. - MDK-Essential: For commercial development of Arm Cortex-M-based microcontroller projects. - MDK-Professional: For professionals with functional safety (FuSa) requirements and the need for DevOps using simulation models.
 This all-in-one solution includes Arm Compiler for Embedded FuSa, and grants access to all Arm Virtual Hardware Fixed Virtual Platforms (FVPs).
+It also enables legacy tools like PK51, DK251, PK166, and Arm Compiler 5.